l7mp/stunner/README.md

 * **No reliance on external services for NAT traversal.** Can't afford a decent [hosted TURN service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
 Can't get good audio/video quality because the TURN service poses a bottleneck?
 Or just want to save on your NAT traversal infra?
-STUNner is easy to be deployed into any Kubernetes cluster and it allows *any* WebRTC client to connect to your WebRTC infrastructure, deployed into the same cluster, without the use of *any* public STUN/TURN service apart from STUNner itself.
+STUNner can be deployed into the same cluster as the rest of your WebRTC infra, and any WebRTC client can connect to it directly, without the use of *any* public STUN/TURN service apart from STUNner itself.

 * **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
-STUNner lets you deploy your media servers into a ordinary Kubernetes pods, tjus scaling your media plane up can be done with a single `kubectl scale` command.
-What is more, STUNner itself runs in the same cluster as well, so it can be scaled separately from the media servers.
+STUNner lets you deploy your media servers into a ordinary Kubernetes pods, thus scaling your media plane up is as easy as issuing a `kubectl scale` command.
+STUNner itself can be scaled with similar ease, completely separately from the media servers.

-* **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server;
-  with STUNner all media is received through a single ingress port.
+* **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server for potentially malicious access; with STUNner all media is received through a single ingress port that you can tightly monitor and control.
 STUNner stores all STUN/TURN credentials and DTLS keys in secure Kubernetes vaults, and uses standard Kubernetes Access Control Lists (ACLs) to lock down network access between your application servers and the media plane.

 * **Simple code and extremely small size.** Written in pure Go using the battle-tested [pion/webrtc](https://github.com/pion/webrtc) framework, STUNner is just a couple of hundred